NoviScl/AI-Researcher/README.md

 bash scripts/lit_review.sh
 ```

 The `max_paper_bank_size` is a hyperparameter to control when to stop the paper search process (until the specified number of papers has been retrieved).
 The generated search queries as well as the ranked papers will be stored in the specified cache file.
 The cache file can be used as part of the input to the idea generation module.
+We used `max_paper_bank_size=120` for the experiments in our paper and used `max_paper_bank_size=50` in this demo example.
+Running this demo example costs $0.51.

 ## Grounded Idea Generation